Webtrends Tracking Code

 And if an insured breaches a warranty, however trivial, his cover will automatically terminate, even if there is no connection with the loss claimed under the policy.

-For consumers, who may have little knowledge of insurance law, the rules have been softened over the years by voluntary industry codes, the regulatory regime and the Financial Ombudsman Service which applies a “fair and reasonable” test to complaints brought by consumers and small businesses.
+For consumers, who may have little knowledge of insurance law, the rules have been softened over the years by voluntary industry codes, the regulatory regime and the Financial Ombudsman Service (FOS) which applies a “fair and reasonable” test to complaints brought by consumers and small businesses.

 The Law Commissions of England and Scotland now want to bring insurance law more into line by introducing a mandatory consumer regime that in many respects formalises current FOS practice.

 Businesses tend to be better informed and better advised than consumers.
-The risks they want to insure also cover a far wider range both in value and complexity.
+The risks they want to insure also cover a far wider range, both in value and complexity.
+For them, the proposals would introduce a default regime, leaving the parties free to agree different provisions.

 Non-disclosure and misrepresentation